aldente0630/mofc-demand-forecast/README.md

 ![Forecasting-3](./img/deepvar-3.svg)

 ### LightGBM
-* I used `tsfresh` to convert time series into structured data features, which consumes a lot of computational resources even with minimal settings..
+* I used `tsfresh` to convert time series into structured data features, which consumes a lot of computational resources even with minimal settings.
 * A *LightGBM* *Tweedie* regression model  was fitted.
 Hyperparameters were tuned via 3-fold CV using the *Bayesian Optimization* function of the `hyperopt` library.
 The following is the hyperparameter tuning result.

 |boosting|learning_rate|num_iterations|num_leaves|min_data_in_leaf|min_sum_hessian_in_leaf|bagging_fraction|bagging_freq|feature_fraction|extra_trees|lambda_l1|lambda_l2|path_smooth|max_bin|